 Similar to its diversity in activities, Noosa also offers an extensive selection of accommodation.
 From hostels to luxury apartments, from houseboats to bed ‘n’ breakfasts… There is something to please all budgets and tastes.

 Noosa’s surroundings are great to explore too.
 My favourite excursions are the Noosa Everglades (where you can hire a kayak or join a cruise) and the sand formations of Rainbow Beach that you can access by 4WD via Double Island Point.

 Are you still not convinced that Noosa has it all?
 Well, let me mention the Noosa Chocolate Factory.
 It’s a shop – you cannot actually see them making the chocolate – but it’s worth a taste!

 Now that you’re convinced, you’ll want to book accommodation.
 There are many choices in Noosa Heads.
 Try to stay close to the main beach and the town centre, it’s lovely in the evening!
 Click here to view available accommodations*

 What are your favourite things to do in Noosa?
 Share your experience in the comments below!

 Noosa is on the Sunshine Coast, in Australia.
 It takes approximately 1h45 to drive there from Brisbane.

-Save it for alter, add this to your Pinterest board:
+Did you like this article about things to do in Noosa?
+Save it for later; add this to your Pinterest board: